1211 W La Palma Ave., Suite 201, Anaheim, CA 92801

 Your eye lens is responsible for focusing light on your retina for you to have a clear vision.
 It also adjusts the eye focusing so that you can see either far or close objects.
 Since this lens is made of proteins and water, it causes clouding in your lens when the proteins change.

 This clouding gets worse with aging and makes it hard for you to see.
 When the cataract grows bigger and covers the entire lens, it leads to complete blindness.
-In addition to protein change with aging, other several risk factors cause cataracts.
-This include:
+Age-related changes in proteins are not the only risk factor for cataract development.
+The list includes:

 • Exposure to Ultraviolet light